orestbida/cookieconsent/docs/essential/getting-started.md

 You can also define [external translation files](/advanced/language-configuration.html#external-translations).
 :::

-If you're having trouble setting up the plugin, you can check out a few [demo examples](https://github.com/orestbida/cookieconsent/tree/master/demo) on github.
+If you're having trouble setting up the plugin, you can check out a few [demo examples](https://github.com/orestbida/cookieconsent/tree/master/demo) on GitHub.

 <br>